Abbreviations : Report Help

 Pesti: from Latin pestis, “plague”.

-Pegi: from “Pe” for persistent, and “G” for original names of GB viruses and hepatitis G.
+Pegi: from persistent, and the original names of the GB viruses and hepatitis G, deriving from the initials of the original source, the surgeon “GB”

-Phylogenetic relationships of translated sequences in a conserved domain of the RdRp show clustering of members of the Flaviviridae into the four currently assigned genera, although there is a closer phylogenetic relationship between members of the Hepacivirus and Pegivirus genera than between others (Figure 1.Flaviviridae).
-The other exception is the outlier position of Tamana bat virus, currently listed as a potential member of the Flavivirus genus but sufficiently distinct to potential merit assignment into a new genus should further related viruses be found in the future.
+Phylogenetic relationships of amino acid sequences in a conserved domain of the RdRP show clustering of members of the Flaviviridae into the four currently assigned genera, although there is a closer phylogenetic relationship between members of the Hepacivirus and Pegivirus genera than between others (Figure 1.Flaviviridae).
+Another exception is the outlier position of Tamana bat virus, currently listed as a potential member of the Flavivirus genus, but sufficiently distinct to potentially merit assignment into a new genus, should further related viruses be found in the future.

-Members of the Flaviviridae have been classified into RNA virus supergroup II, a group that also includes the Tombusviridae (plant), Luteoviridae (plant), Umbravirus (plant) and Leviviridae (bacterial virus).
-However, the virion structure and other viral structural and nonstructural genes are distinct and likely non-homologous.
+Members of the Flaviviridae have been placed into RNA virus supergroup II, a group that also includes members of the Tombusviridae (plant), members of the Luteovirus genus in the Luteoviridae (plant), Leviviridae (bacterial virus) and a series of recently described insect-derived flavi-like viruses, many with segmented genomes (Shi et al., 2015).
+However, the virion structure and other viral structural and nonstructural genes in these other virus groups are distinct and likely non-homologous.

 Support for preparation of the Online Report and Report Summaries has been provided by: